sangeethnandakumar/Twileloop.Timezone/README.md

 Express Timezone library is a simple wrapper around popular .NET DateTime framework Noda Time.
 Github (https://github.com/nodatime/nodatime)

-ExpressTimezone exposes extension methords that are easy to use and on the point APIs and performs operations with NodaTime.
-This will make major stuff with dateTime convertion much easier indirectly using NodaTime
+ExpressTimezone exposes extension methords that are easy to use and on the point.
+Internaly it performs operations with NodaTime.
+This will make major stuff with DateTime convertion much easier without going deeper into the amazing work of NodaTime

-The library exposes easy to use API for all kind of practical DateTime conversions, Keeping in mind that you have a server on a specific timezone and clients connecting to it from multiple timezones
+The library exposes easy to use API for all kind of practical DateTime use cases,

+Assuming that you have a server running under a specific timezone and clients connecting to it from multiple timezones, And you need to manage incomming and outgoing timezones easily.
+Like saving UTC in database and displaying on client's timezone on there browser.
+Or client selecting a time in their timezone and you need to convert it to UTC , Or even you need to migrate a time from one timezone to another.
+Likewise...

+I created this wrapper library just because NodaTime is a little bit hard to kikstart.

 ![alt text](https://d585tldpucybw.cloudfront.net/sfimages/default-source/productsimages/justmock/justmock__net_770.png?sfvrsn=b4522579_1)